-Pain in the shoulders has many different causes.
+Shoulder pain is common, however, and has many different causes — including a sports injury or a fall — but usually it isn’t a sign of anything serious.
 The pain may occur in the joint itself, or in the many muscles, tendons and ligaments in the shoulders.

 The doctor will most likely examine your shoulder and ask about your symptoms.
 They may suggest an x-ray or other scans to assist with diagnosis, although such tests are usually only helpful in certain situations, such as if there is an injury that needs to be investigated.

 Shoulder problems can be serious or minor.
-They can also be acute (meaning severe, and with a sudden onset) or chronic (meaning they develop over and last for a long period of time).
+They can also be acute (meaning with a sudden onset) or chronic (meaning they develop over and last for a long period of time).

 Shoulder pain can sometimes be caused by an underlying medical condition, such as fibromyalgia or polymyalgia rheumatica.
 Occasionally, shoulder pain and shortness of breath appear as symptoms when someone is having a heart attack.

-The treatment recommended for your shoulder pain will depend on the cause.
+The treatment recommended for shoulder pain will depend on the cause.

-If your shoulder pain is due to minor injury, you may be able to organise some treatments at home yourself.
-In the first few days after an injury, putting a cold pack on the sore area (eg for 10 to 20 minutes, three times a day) can help to reduce inflammation.
-After that, a hot pack can be used to help relax your shoulder muscles.
+In the first few days after an injury, putting a cold pack on the sore area (for 10 to 20 minutes, 3 times a day) can help to reduce inflammation.
+After that, a hot pack can be used to help relax the shoulder muscles.